 It is important to note that the new rules will not affect smaller private sector end-users as per the criteria above.

-Hallidays have a specialist tax team that can provide expert advice for you and your business.
+Hallidays specialist tax team can provide expert advice for you and your business.
 Please contact us on 0161 476 8276 or email email@example.com to learn more about how we can support you.

 The information contained herein is of a general nature and is not intended to be received as formal professional advice.
 Whilst we endeavour to provide accurate information, there can be no guarantee that the information is accurate as of the date it is received, or that it will continue to be accurate in the future, due to legislative changes.
 It is therefore important that before you act upon any information contained herein you seek appropriate professional advice to take account of your exact circumstances.